Exploring The Different Types Of Mosquitoes

 As scary as it may sound, there are literally thousands of different species of mosquitoes out there, most of which inhabit the United States.

-While the biggest pests feed on our blood and spread dangerous diseases, like Zika virus, some mosquitoes prefer feeding on other animals, and some rarer varieties don’t even feed on blood at all.
+While the most significant pests feed on our blood and spread dangerous diseases, like the Zika virus, some mosquitoes prefer feeding on other animals, and some rarer varieties don’t even feed on blood at all.

-Here are the most common genus of mosquitoes, from the mosquito control experts at Mr. Mister:
+Here are the most common genera of mosquitoes from the mosquito control experts at Mr. Mister:

 Aedes